MissionBit/intro-curriculum/subjects/setup/index.md

 http://imgur.com/ ("imager") and upload the screenshot and come up to the board and write the URL down so we can all check it out!

-> The students really loved this exercise, so much so that at least
-> two thirds of the class decided to keep working on it during the
-> break!
-> We did not get to the imgur part.
-I'm going to repeat this exercise
-> in day 2 with a little more demonstration, and we'll upload the
-> screenshots to their GitHub pages repos instead.

 GitHub
 ======